qbead/qbeadWebsite/content/book/quickstart.md

 ## Quick Start

 1. You'll notice that the battery is not attached to the SpinWheel.
-Simply plug the battery connector into the battery jack on the circuit board and you can start using the SpinWheel as a wearable accessory, as it is already preloaded with several basic programs.
+Simply plug the battery connector into the battery jack on the circuit board and you can start using the SpinWheel as a wearable accessory, as it is already preloaded with several basic animations.

 2. To turn on the SpinWheel, flip the switch on the back to "BAT".
 You should see it turn on and light up brightly!

-3. You can press the button on the back of the SpinWheel to toggle between different programs.
+3. You can press the button on the back of the SpinWheel to toggle between different animations.

 4. To turn off the SpinWheel, flip the switch to "USB".